ucfopen/Materia/README.md

 ## Git Hooks

-There is a pre-commit hook availible to ensure your code follows our linting standards.
+There is a pre-commit hook available to ensure your code follows our linting standards.
 Check out the comments contained inside the hook files (in the githooks directory) to install it, you'll need a few dependencies installed to get linting working.

 ### Ansible Deployment